devopsdays/devopsdays-web/content/events/2018-edinburgh/program/adrian-mouat.md

 Speakers = ["adrian-mouat"]
 +++

-Where I argue that Rust is a good language for building microservices, esp when running in containers on k8s etc
+The Rust language is quickly gaining traction in modern software development.
+In this talk I'll explain why I think Rust is particularly good for developing microservices, especially when they run in containers on platforms like Kubernetes.